m-martinez/who_ldap/docs/source/index.rst

 Sample configuration
 ====================

-TODO: The script below won't work because we need an IIdentifier to build the DN.
-I have to make sure that it actually works.
+TODO: I have to make sure that it actually works.

 ::